Declan Donnelly ‘heartbroken’ after death of his brother Father Dermott age 55

 Following the news of his death, those who had known him and worked with him shared an outpouring of fond tributes to social media.

+“We are hugely privileged to have worked closely with Fr Dermott enabling the voices of the poor and most vulnerable to be heard.

+“Fr Dermott will shine brightly forever.
+May the angels come to greet one of their own.”

-In 2014, he featured on Songs Of Praise alongside CBBC’s Hacker T Dog to answer questions about the church that CBBC viewers had sent in.
+In 2014, Fr Dermott featured on Songs Of Praise alongside CBBC’s Hacker T Dog to answer questions about the church that CBBC viewers had sent in.

 St. Joseph’s Church in Stanley will be holding a gathering at 6pm on July 8 to pray for Fr Dermott.